HowardZHY/CorpseReborn/README.md

 # CorpseReborn
-This is a port of the plugin Corpses by Virizion (https://www.spigotmc.org/resources/corpses.1817/) that myself and others have ported to Spigot 1.7.10-1.16.4
+This is a fork of the port of the plugin Corpses by Virizion (https://www.spigotmc.org/resources/corpses.1817/) and Eric.

+Ported the 1.7.10 version to Cauldron.
+You need a Spigot server jar and a SRG jar to build (no time to messing up buildscript with IDEA).

-Link to my plugin: https://www.spigotmc.org/resources/corpsereborn.29875/
+Link to original plugin: https://www.spigotmc.org/resources/corpsereborn.29875/

-Premade addons that I have made for people: https://github.com/egold555/CorpseReborn-Add-ons
+Premade addons that Eric have made for people: https://github.com/egold555/CorpseReborn-Add-ons

 Stats page: http://web2.golde.org/files/spigot/CorpseReborn/stats/